-1.6.
+1.7.
 Comparison with other formulas.
-In Section 9 we provide a comprehensive overview of the other formulas for $f^{\lambda/\mu}$ that are either already present in the literature or could be deduced.
+In Section 10 we provide a comprehensive overview of the other formulas for $f^{\lambda/\mu}$ that are either already present in the literature or could be deduced.
 We show that the NHLF is not a restatement of any of them, and in particular demonstrate how it differs in the number of summands and the terms themselves.

-The classical formulas are the Jacobi-Trudi identity, which has negative terms, and the expansion of $f^{\lambda/\mu}$ via the Littlewood-Richardson rule as a sum over $f^{\nu}$ for $\nu \vdash n$ .
-Another formula is the Okounkov-Olshanski identity summing particular products over SSYTs of shape $\mu$ .
+The classical formulas are the Jacobi-Trudi identity, which has negative terms, and the expansion of $f^{\lambda/\mu}$ via the Littlewood-Richardson rule as a sum over f^{ν} for $\nu \vdash n$.
+Another formula is the Okounkov-Olshanski identity summing particular products over SSYTs of shape μ .
 While it looks similar to the NHLF, it has more terms and the products are not over hook-lengths.

-We outline another approach to formulas for $f^{\lambda/\mu}$ .
+We outline another approach to formulas for $f^{\lambda/\mu}$.
 We observe that the original proof of Naruse of the NHLF in [Naru] comes from a particular specialization of the formal variables in the evaluation of equivariant Schubert structure constants (generalized Littlewood-Richardson coefficients) corresponding to Grassmannian permutations.
-Ikeda-Naruse and Naruse respectively give a formula for their evaluation in [IN1] via the excited diagrams on one-hand and an iteration of a Chevalley formula on the other hand, which gives the correspondence with skew standard Young tableaux.
+Ikeda-Naruse give a formula for their evaluation in [IN1] via the excited diagrams on one-hand and an iteration of a Chevalley formula on the other hand, which gives the correspondence with skew standard Young tableaux.
 Our algebraic proof of Theorem 1.3 follows this approach.

-Now, there are other expressions for these equivariant Schubert structure constants, which via the above specialization would give enumerative formulas for $f^{\lambda/\mu}$ .
+Now, there are other expressions for these equivariant Schubert structure constants, which via the above specialization would give enumerative formulas for $f^{\lambda/\mu}$.
 First, the Knutson-Tao puzzles [KT] give an enumerative formula as a sum over puzzles of a product of weights corresponding to it.
-It is also different from the sum over excited diagrams as shown in examples.
+As shown in [MPP] this formula is equivalent to the Okounkov-Olshanski formula and hence different from the sum over excited diagrams.
 Yet another rule for the evaluation of these specific structure constants is given by Thomas and Yong in [TY], as a sum over certain edge-labeled skew SYTs of products of weights (corresponding to the edge label's paths under jeu-de-taquin).
-An example in Section 9 illustrates that the terms in the formula are different from the terms in the NHLF.
+An example in Section 10 illustrates that the terms in the formula are different from the terms in the NHLF.

-1.7.
+1.8.
 Paper outline.
 The rest of the paper is organized as follows.
 We begin with notation, basic definitions and background results (Section 2).
 The definition of excited diagrams is given in Section 3, together with the original formula of Naruse and corollaries of the q-analogue.
 It also contains the enumerative properties of excited diagrams and the correspondence with flagged tableaux.
 In Section 4, we give an algebraic proof of the main Theorem 1.4.
 Section 7 described the Hillman-Grassl correspondence, with various properties and an equivalent formulation using the RSK correspondence in Corollary 5.8.

 Section 6 defines pleasant diagrams and proves Theorem 1.5 using the Hillman-Grassl correspondence, and as a corollary gives a purely combinatorial proof of NHLF (Theorem 1.2).
-Then, in Section 7, we show that the Hillman-Grassl map is a bijection between skew SSYT of shape $\lambda/\mu$ and certain integer arrays whose support is in the complement of an excited diagram.
-Section 8 derives the formulas for $s{\lambda/\mu}(1, q, \ldots, q^M)$ in the cases of border strips.
-Section 9 compares NHLF and other formulas for $f^{\lambda/\mu}$ .
-We conclude with final remarks and open problems in Section 10.
+Then, in Section 7, we show that the Hillman-Grassl map is a bijection between skew SSYT of shape λ/μ and certain integer arrays whose support is in the complement of an excited diagram.
+Section 8 considers the special case when λ/μ is a thick strip shape, which give the connection with Euler and Catalan numbers.

+In Section 9, we consider the pleasant diagrams of the thick strip shapes, establishing connection with Schröder numbers.
+We also state conjectures on certain determinantal formulas.
+Section 10 compares NHLF and other formulas for $f^{\lambda/\mu}$.
+We conclude with final remarks and open problems in Section 11.